-For example, Figure 3 shows the sensitivity of biotopes in the Mawddach Estuary to the pressure 'abrasion/disturbance of the substrate on the surface of the seabed'.
-When the AWAA Mapping Tool is open the biotope codes, names, and other relevant survey information can be found by clicking on each individual biotope.
+For example, 3 shows the sensitivity of biotopes off the coast of Aberaeron to the pressure organic enrichment.
+When the AWAA Mapping Tool is open the biotope codes and names, and other relevant survey information can be found by clicking on each individual biotope.